Editor’s Note: This is an updated version of a story that originally ran on August 26, 2022.

 Mortgage rates have been rising over the past year, jumping more than three percentage points.

-The 30-year fixed-rate mortgage averaged 7.08% in the week ending October 27, according to Freddie Mac.
-That is more than double where it stood a year ago.
+The 30-year fixed-rate mortgage averaged 6.29% in the week ending September 22, up from 6.02% the week before, according to Freddie Mac.
+That is more than double what it was in mid-September of last year (2.86%), and notably higher than where it started this year (3.22%).

 So if you’re close to buying a home or refinancing one, lock in the lowest fixed rate available to you as soon as possible.